rnzaws/ecs_poc/README.md

 #### Essential Stopped Task
 If one of your containers fails this event is triggered.
-You can test this by manually stopping the Docker container on the ECS instance or by adding code that triggers a process exit inside your Docker image.
+You can test this by manually stopping the Docker container on the ECS Container Instance or by adding code that triggers a process exit inside your Docker image.

 The rule will not match if you deploy a new release and your old containers are stopped.